-Mostly it is the local municipalities which are responsible for the provision and safeguarding of equal opportunities and inclusion in Hungary.
-To guarantee the fulfilment of this role, since 1 July 2013 municipalities can only receive support from state finance, European Union subsidies or other funds provided by international agreements, if they have a strategy on the provision of equal opportunities that complies with the regulations in the Act of CXXV of 2003 modified by the Act LXXXVI of 2012.
-These equal opportunity strategies are to be based on
+Most often, it is the local municipalities that are responsible for the providing and ensuring of equal opportunities and inclusion in Hungary.
+In order to ensure the fulfilment of this task, since 1 July 2013, municipalities can only receive support from state funds, European Union subsidies or other funds provided by international agreements if they have an Equal Opportunity Programme (Helyi Esélyegyenlőségi Program, referred hereinafter to as HEP) that complies with the regulations in the Act of CXXV of 2003.
+The municipalities have to prepare this Programme in every 5 years and review it in every 2 years.

 - action plans related to the problems of disadvantaged groups and